-With a deep and versatile voice, Jamile has just self-released her first album in 2019 entitled 'If You Could See Me Now', featuring the stellar musicians Steve Wilson, Ray Gallon, Jay Leonhart, Vito Lesczak and Antonio Ciacca.
-Originally from Brazil, she has been a working vocalist on several venues and has had the opportunity to be featured as a main soloist on the show ‘Eu Sou Maria (Nativitaten)’, the largest outdoor Christmas project in the world, for an audience of 500,000 people throughout the season.
+With a deep and versatile voice, Jamile self-released her first album in 2019 entitled 'If You Could See Me Now', featuring the stellar musicians Steve Wilson, Ray Gallon, Jay Leonhart, Vito Lesczak and Antonio Ciacca.
+Originally from Brazil, she has been a working vocalist at several venues and has had the opportunity to be featured as a main soloist on the show ‘Eu Sou Maria (Nativitaten)’, the largest outdoor Christmas project in the world, for an audience of 500,000 people throughout the season.

 "The title track to the album was delivered with a gentle lilt and a 1940s feel, a tribute to Sarah Vaughan both from the admiring Jamile and Tadd Dameron who wrote the music. [...]
 The whole album sounds sharp, confident, and professional."

 - Martin McFie, All About Jazz